About the trail: the quick and dirty facts

 The path is basic: i.e. there actually is no real path underfoot for 98% of the time.
 So much that on many occasions if you don’t see the next waymark or cairn you won’t know where to go.
 Seriously.
 In addition to that forget the flat path you’re probably used to; most of the time you’ll walk on rugged and tormented terrain, rocks, stones galore, granite slabs … you get the idea.
 Get used to it.
 The majority of hikers walking the GR20 consider this to be the toughest part.
 (And this is more prevalent on the northern section).

-My advice instead is to bring your own tent.
+My advice instead is to bring your own tent (a good one capable to withstand heavy rains and that does not flood).
 Being independent is invaluable and it is more in tune with the original spirit of this trail (but also tent pitches can be a pain, many of them being on rocky or slanted terrain).
-Or you may want to compromise and see if you manage to book in advance the park tents (Quechua brand, permanently pitched next to the huts) that the Park has been providing now.
+Or you may want to compromise and see if you manage to book in advance the park tents (permanently pitched next to the huts) that the Park has been providing now (barely water resistant, mind you!).
 But then you’ll be somewhat tied to your date of reservation, something difficult to stick to if you’re nailed in one place because of foul weather.
 In any case either if you’re sleeping in the huts or in the Park tents be aware you’ll be in “competition” not only with self-organized individuals but, more and more with commercial organizations that will make reservations in large numbers.
 So it’s best for you to make your own reservations as soon as possible.